Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Experiments

-From a different perspective, JSE attempts to make a neural network focus on the right (i.e.\ causally related) features.
-Figure~\ref{fig:gradient_viz} shows this using Grad-CAM \citep{Selvaraju_2016}.
-Although all trained to predict bird type, only for JSE the classifier relies predominantly on the bird features and neglects the background.
-Interestingly, both INLP and RLACE perform much worse on images that appear more frequently in the training set (e.g.~landbirds on land) than on images from minority groups (e.g.~landbirds on water).
-We posit that this is because features get mixed, as described by \citet{Kumar_2022}, leading INLP or RLACE to associate spurious features with the main-task concept.
-This can also be seen in Figure~\ref{fig:gradient_viz}, where after INLP a landbird is classified as a waterbird with use of the land background.
+To obtain insight into the workings of the concept-removal methods on the Waterbirds dataset, we use Grad-CAM \citep{Selvaraju_2016} to highlight parts of the images used by the models (after concept removal).
+Figure \ref{fig:WB_gradcam} shows the results (see Appendix \ref{sec:gradcam_fig} for more images and concept-removal methods).
+JSE produces a model that relies predominantly on the bird features and neglects the background.
+ERM and INLP use the background for their correct and incorrect predictions.
+Interestingly, INLP, LEACE and RLACE perform much worse on images that appear more frequently in the training set (e.g.~landbirds on land) than on images from minority groups (e.g.~landbirds on water).
+We observe a similar pattern for the other datasets.
+We posit that this is because features get mixed, as described by \citet{Kumar_2022}, leading INLP, LEACE and RLACE to associate spurious features with the main-task concept.
+This is visible in Figure~\ref{fig:WB_gradcam}, where after INLP the model classifies a waterbird as a landbird by using the water background.